mglass02/webDev/README.md

-# webDev
+# web dev
-First lab from web dev class
+- repo for assessment